cambialens/lens-api-doc/response-patent.md

 **npl_count** | Integer | The number of scholalry works cited by a patent. | `2`
 **patent_count** | Integer | The number of patents cited by a patent. | `2`
 {: .param-def }
+> Note: Citations can be duplicated because they appear in different phases of the patenting process.

 ### Citations